Shikaga/PitchBlackAnalysis/index.md

 Now, I have previously mentioned the similarities between *Alien* and *Pitch Black*.
 Let us focus on that a little bit more.

-Both film's feature largely on female protagonists.
+Both films feature largely on female protagonists.
 Both movies involve getting stalked in the dark by aliens.
 Both movies feature largely civilian crew members.

 Consider:

 In *Alien*, Ash brings a dangerous alien on board in an attempt to get rich.
 The Xenomorph escapes, and then slowly hunts down each of the crew members in turn while the crew, headed by Ripley, try to track it down.

-By contrast, in the first half of *Pitch Black*, John's brings a dangerous being on board in an attempt to get rich.
+By contrast, in the first half of *Pitch Black*, Johns brings a dangerous being on board in an attempt to get rich.
 Riddick escapes, and then (we are lead to believe) slowly hunts down each of the crew members in turn while the crew, led by Fry, try to track him down.

 A forced analogy?
 Maybe.
 But as I have previously stated, in the first half of *Pitch Black*, before we truly understand the danger posed by the flying creatures, the audience is forced to see Riddick as the salient threat of the film.